 Best seafood restaurants in Boston

-Bostonians might claim they’ve tried it all, seafood-wise, yet Saltie Girl finds ways to always reinvigorate the classics.
-The rich, bacon-y clam chowder, the Ipswich fried clams and the warm-butter lobster roll are all revelations, well worth the wait for a booth or bar seat inside the narrow townhouse space.
-Then there are the tinned seafood offerings, from imported sustainable caviar to Icelandic cod liver.
-Seafood addicts can even get their fix during the daylight hours thanks to a brunch menu that includes a briny uni Benedict served over buttery brioche and a fabulously indulgent waffle crowned with crisp-fried lobster claws.
-Light, fruity cocktails such as the Rhubarb (rum, strawberry, basil, mint, lime) are the perfect starters before a dive into the seafood-friendly wine list.
+For those who might claim they’ve tried it all, seafood-wise, Saltie Girl finds ways to always reinvigorate the classics.
+The rich, bacon-kissed clam chowder, Ipswich fried clams, and a warm buttered lobster roll are all worth the wait for a booth or bar seat inside the narrow townhouse space.
+Also notable: tinned seafood offerings, from imported sustainable caviar to Icelandic cod liver.

 It’s New England meets Mediterranean via Jody Adams, whose seafood-centric, Greek-inspired menu favors simple preparations so as to let the ingredients sing.
 Hamachi tartare gives way to steamed clams and grilled sardines; entrées include striped bass a la plancha and whole roasted lobster.
 On nights when a full sit-down meal seems too much, slip into the bar for some fried oysters and a Greek negroni.